reflexer-labs/geb-incentives/src/test/fuzz/README.md

 Set user and campaign amount to taste, this test is best run with a high seqLen (sequences of transactions).
 It will test for the totalSupply of incentives ownership, and also the boundaries for reward granting.
 It also asserts if a withdrawal (for available balance) suceeds.

+1. 10 users, 3 campaigns.
+Tested with a high seqLen of 500 (number of interactions per run).
+Analyzing contract: /Users/fabio/Documents/reflexer/geb-incentives/src/test/fuzz/RollingDistributionIncentivesFuzz.sol:ExecutionFuzz
+echidna_test_pool_totalSupply: passed! 🎉
+echidna_test_rewards: passed! 🎉
+assertion in withdraw: passed! 🎉 assertion in stake: passed! 🎉 assertion in getRewards: passed! 🎉

+2. 1 user, 12 campaigns. seqLen set to 5 to ensure trials span long periods of inactivity.

+## Symbolic execution
+The scripts are in SymbolicExecution.sol.

+Run ```dapp test --fuzz-runs <number> prove_stake``` to run tests for staking.

+- prove_stake
+- prove_withdraw
+- prove_getRewards *** failing for over 84 campaigns with revert("invalid-campaign"), run with more than default runs to arrive at the error.

+All remaining tests with the exception of the mentioned above pass with a high number of runs.